-It’s a complicated balance, but one a reliable freight broker does over and over again.
+It’s a complicated balance, but one a reliable freight brokerage does repeatedly.

 How much do freight brokers earn?

-An average freight broker salary is pretty difficult to determine because it depends on the type of freight broker they are and who they work for.
-There are a few types of freight brokers:
+An average freight broker salary is pretty difficult to determine because it depends on the type of freight broker and who they work for.
+There are a few types of freight brokers in the freight industry:

-- Licensed freight broker: Licensed brokers usually own their own company, have their trucking authority and broker authority, and often employ a number of other freight brokers.
+- Licensed freight broker.
+Licensed brokers usually own their own company, have their trucking authority and broker authority, and often employ several other freight brokers.
 They make the most money but take on the highest risk.

-- W-2 freight broker: W-2 brokers work for a licensed broker or another company.
+- W-2 freight broker.
+W-2 freight brokers work for a licensed broker or another company.
 They are paid like an employee, with standard benefits, workman’s compensation insurance, etc. Usually, they earn a base salary plus commission, so their pay is directly related to their performance.

-- 1099 freight broker: They broker freight for a licensed freight broker as well, but work as independent contractors rather than employees.
+- 1099 freight broker.
+They broker freight for a company with a freight broker license and work as independent contractors rather than employees.
 1099 brokers are also paid on commission, and usually a higher percentage than a W-2 broker.
-This is because they pay their own employment taxes, and the licensed freight broker does not have to provide them with employee benefits or cover them with workmen’s compensation insurance.
+This is because they pay their own employment taxes, and the licensed freight broker does not have to provide them with employee benefits or cover them with workers’ compensation insurance.
 Their salary is also tied to performance.